Spu7Nix/SPWN-language/README.md

 ```

 ###### Compiling from source
-1. Download source code from this repository.
+1. Download source code from this repository
+2. Unzip the .zip file
-2. Install rust if you haven't already.
+3. Install rust if you haven't already
-3. Open `spwn-lang` folder in the terminal.
+4. Open the unzipped folder in the terminal
-4. Run `cargo build --release`.
+5. Run `cargo build --release`
-5. Compiled binary is placed in `target/debug`.
+6. Compiled binary is placed in `target/release`

 ## Using SPWN - Setup